INTERNATIONAL HOSPITALITY Management

 Global reputation within the industry for hospitality-related degrees

 Immerse yourself in a vast, dynamic global industry that is constantly changing and expanding.
-Our International Hospitality Management postgraduate course will help prepare you for managerial positions within this exciting sector and open the doors to a wealth of diverse career opportunities, from hospitality and tourism planning to tourist attractions, travel services and events management.
+Our International Hospitality Management postgraduate course will help prepare you for managerial positions within this exciting sector and open the doors to a wealth of diverse career opportunities, from hospitality and tourism planning to hotel management, sales and marketing or events management.

-University College Birmingham is a well-established and internationally renowned provider of hospitality management courses, and completing this course will enable you to follow in the footsteps of our graduates working all over the world in senior management positions across the sector.
-You will enhance your understanding of the industry environment and your critical awareness of current issues, all with support from our top team of expert lecturers.
+University College Birmingham is a well-established and internationally renowned provider of hospitality management courses, and completing this postgraduate hospitality course will enable you to follow in the footsteps of our graduates working all over the world in senior management positions across the sector.
+You will enhance your understanding of the industry environment and your critical awareness of current issues, as well as being able to tailor your learning through a variety of optional modules, all with support from our top team of expert lecturers.

-Our hospitality management master's course includes the option of going on a three to six-month placement in the industry to boost your future employment prospects.
-You will also take part in a five-day study trip overseas to carry out research related to your course assessments, with the essential costs of the trip covered by the University.
+Our hospitality management master's course includes the option of going on a placement in the industry for up to six months to boost your future employment prospects.
+You will also take part in an overseas study trip to carry out research related to your course assessments, with the essential costs of the trip covered by the University.

 Why should I choose this course?

-• RESIDENTIAL VISIT – Travel abroad for a five-day research trip – past destinations have included Paris, Madrid, Lisbon, Florence, Barcelona, Krakow and Rome
+• RESIDENTIAL VISIT – Travel abroad for a research trip* – past destinations have included Paris, Madrid, Lisbon, Florence, Barcelona, Krakow and Rome (* subject to visa requirements)

-• WORK PLACEMENT – Gain valuable experience before you graduate with an optional three to six-month placement in the industry
+• WORK PLACEMENT (MSc only) – Gain valuable industry experience before you graduate with an optional three-month or six-month placement on successful completion of the taught part of the course

 • EXPERT TUITION – Our lecturers have a wealth of industry experience to draw from and keep up-to-date on industry developments as well as academic research